 launchd to control these services in 10.6, but the above commands work just fine.)

-Thanks to Mac OS X Hints reader Frett for pointing this one out.
+Mac OS X Hints reader Frett for pointing this one out.

 Updated at 4:58pm on February 25th to correct inaccurate statement about the process that’s being restarted.